CenturyLinkCloud/PublicKB/Cloud Application Manager/Core Concepts/lifecycle-editor.md

 **Edit Event Timeout**

-You can set up a maximum execution timeout in an event script in order to avoid long-consuming executions.
-Execution timeout can be defined in [Script boxes](../Automating Deployments/script-box.md) and at instance level.
+You can set up a maximum execution timeout in an event script of the instance in order to control long-lasting executions.
+Execution timeout can also be defined in [Script boxes](../Automating Deployments/script-box.md).

-If script has an execution timeout, clock icon will be shown after event-name.
+If a script has an execution timeout,a clock icon will be shown next to the event name.

 ![Event with defined timeout in lifecycle editor](../../images/cloud-application-manager/lifecycle-editor/event-timeout-1.png)